rykcod/massa/README.md

 docker compose logs
 ```

-  * To connect into your container:
+  * To enter your container:
 ```console
 docker exec -it massa-core /bin/bash
 ```